Academic Curriculum Learning Offer

 In addition, we encourage our children to become confident problem-solvers by offering a range of opportunities to apply their mathematical knowledge - to show their ability to work and reason systematically and logically.

-We take advantage of cross-curricular links to enable children to see the real-life application of their maths skills and knowledge.
+Whilst Maths does sit outside of our themed curriculum we take advantage of cross-curricular links to enable children to see the real-life application of their maths skills and knowledge.

 By working creatively and collaboratively, trying different strategies and methods, our children develop the perseverance and resilience necessary for increasingly complex problem-solving.
 By emphasising speaking and listening skills, we also encourage our children to focus on the process rather than the answer and to use precise mathematical language to explain and justify their solutions.

 For our Maths Curriculum Map, please click here.

 Science is taught using the Themed Curriculum and using National Curriculum Objectives.
 Units include areas such as science and the human body, introduction to plant and animal care, energy in the home and work place, renewable energy, the science of light and sound and variation and adaptation.